str-ucture/bbox-extractor/readme.md

 To-do

-- add info on right side of the page
+- Update right side of the page
-- allow to select countries,
-- allow to search location
--